Row of beehives in a UK apiary representing hive pest risks

 Hive pests are part of beekeeping, but they do not have to be a disaster.
 By keeping colonies strong, storing comb properly, using simple physical defences and staying up to date with official guidance, you can stay ahead of most problems.

-Use this bee pests guide alongside the pages on diseases and other conditions, varroa management and the year-in-the-apiary calendar to build a solid, UK-focused plan for looking after your bees.
+Use this bee pests guide alongside the pages on bee diseases and pests overview, other colony conditions, varroa management, good hive hygiene and the year-in-the-apiary calendar to build a solid, UK-focused plan for looking after your bees.